terinjokes/terinstock.com/content/post/2023-06-19-raster-mbtiles-from-osm.md

 podman exec -it --latest bash
 ```

 Within the container, we can fetch the `render_list_geo.pl` script, which wraps the `render_list` command to render within a bounding box at different zoom levels.
-I then ran the script with the bounding box determined with the  [https://boundingbox.klokantech.com/](Bounding Box Tool) for zoom levels 8 through 13.
+I then ran the script with the bounding box determined with the  [Bounding Box Tool](https://boundingbox.klokantech.com/) for zoom levels 8 through 13.

 ```
 wget https://raw.githubusercontent.com/alx77/render_list_geo.pl/master/render_list_geo.pl